Thanks for sharing your account, Donna, and congratulations on finally breaking the addiction to nicotine.

 Back when I was a teenager, that was the "COOL" thing to do.
 I wound up being addicted to cigarettes for 45 years.

 I did actually manage to give up smoking for about a month.
-Then our family moved and I was surrounded by people in my age group that all smoked and it was still the "cool" thing to do.
+Then our family moved and I was surrounded by people in my age group who all smoked and it was still the "cool" thing to do.
 A few puffs with them and I was back to smoking on a regular basis.

 I can't remember exactly why I decided to quit that time because I lived with my father and my step-mother and they both smoked.
 Maybe it was because my father had developed heart problems (he was having heart attack after heart attack) and his doctor told him that the cause was partially due to his smoking.
-He was advised to quit smoking, which he tried to do but was unsuccessful in the attempt.
-I didn't really tie his heart problems and his smoking together, but I did try to quit.
+He was advised to quit smoking, which he tried to do, but was unsuccessful in the attempt.
+I didn't really tie his heart problems and his smoking together then, but I did try to quit.
 That lasted for about two weeks.

 But, when that happened, my smoking increased to three packs per day due to the stress of losing my father.
 Mind you, I was a Junior in high school and smoking three packs per day.
-I can't even imagine, now, how I managed to get enough free time to light, AND SMOKE, that many cigarettes per day and still have time to go to school!
+I can't even imagine now, how I managed to get enough free time to light, AND SMOKE, that many cigarettes per day and still have time to go to school.
 Can you imagine?
 That is 60 cigarettes per day!
-I managed, some how.
-Not for long, though.
-My smoking habit finally settled into two packs per day.
+I managed, somehow.
+My smoking habit eventually settled into two packs per day.
 And that is where it stayed for many years.

 When I was 19 years old, I gave birth to my first daughter.
 She was a husky nine pounds.
 And, can you believe, I was still smoking two packs of cigarettes per day?
 Yes, I was.
 I smoked two packs per day continuously until after my second child was born, which was when I was 28 years old, and then after my third child was born, which was when I was 30 years old.

-When my two youngest children were still quite young, they started badgering me about my smoking.
+When my two youngest children were still small, they started badgering me about my smoking.
 Evidently they were receiving some lessons in school that were teaching them about the hazards of smoking.
-I didn't listen to their badgering.
+I didn't listen to their complaints.
 I just kept lighting up and smoking away.
 Of course, I did that in the house while the kids were present.
-I had no knowledge of second-hand smoke being injurious to others.
+I had no knowledge of secondhand smoke being injurious to others.